Randomized 3D Scene Generation for Generalizable Self-Supervised Pre-Training: Experiments

-\textbf{Main Results and Discussions.} The experimental results in Tab.~\ref{tab:rm_mae} and \ref{tab:rm_contrast} can be summarized as follows: (1) Randomized scene generation is effective for pre-training 3D models with self-supervision.
+\begin{enumerate} \item Randomized scene generation is effective for pre-training 3D models with self-supervision.
 This approach generalizes well across different pre-training methods and downstream tasks.
-Also, its performance is comparable with real-world data.
-(2) Formula-driven spherical harmonics perform significantly better than fractal point clouds and achieve on-par results as hand-crafted CAD models.
-(3) The diversity of objects greatly impacts the effect of pre-training.
-An object set with a larger diversity is generally beneficial.
-(4) Single-view and multi-view variants of generated data bring different results.
-However, the impact is inconsistent across different pre-training methods and fine-tuning datasets.
+Also, its performance is comparable with real-world data. \item Formula-driven spherical harmonics perform significantly better than fractal point clouds and achieve on-par results as hand-crafted CAD models. \item The diversity of objects impacts the effect of pre-training.
+An object set with a larger diversity is generally beneficial. \item Single-view and multi-view variants of generated data bring different results.
+However, the impact is inconsistent across different pre-training methods and fine-tuning datasets. \end{enumerate}

-The observation that randomly generated data have a similar effect as real-world ones in self-supervised pre-training is interesting since they don't look photo-realistic (see Fig.~\ref{fig:scenes_pcd}), especially when formula-driven objects are applied.
-We believe it's because neural networks perform different tasks in self-supervised pre-training and fine-tuning (\ie, pre-training and downstream tasks are decoupled).
-Therefore, the performance in fine-tuning is not sensitive to the domain gap between pre-training and fine-tuning data.
-However, a too large gap can still significantly harm the performance, \eg, fractal point clouds without surfaces perform worse than spherical harmonics in our experiments.
+The observation that randomly generated data have a similar effect as real-world ones in self-supervised pre-training is interesting since the synthetic data do not look photo-realistic (see Figure~\ref{fig:scenes_pcd} and \ref{fig:depth}), especially when formula-driven objects are applied.
+We believe it is because neural networks perform different tasks in self-supervised pre-training and supervised fine-tuning (\ie, pre-training and downstream tasks are decoupled).
+Therefore, the performance in fine-tuning is not sensitive to the domain gap between the pre-training and fine-tuning data.
+On the other hand, some useful features are less affected by the domain gap, \eg, features describing corners and edges or distinguishing objects from backgrounds.
+Nevertheless, a large gap can still harm the performance, \eg, fractal point clouds perform consistently worse than spherical harmonics in our experiments.